top of page

 Protecting Innovation Throughout the Value Chain

-CIOPORA also recommends that the law extent protection to harvested material, such as fruits, which often represent the primary economic value of a variety.
+CIOPORA also recommends that the law extend protection to harvested material, such as fruits, which often represent the primary economic value of a variety.
 This addition would help ensure comprehensive protection across the full lifecycle of a plant variety.

 Comments